Villa Walsh Academy: Athletics

 The Villa Walsh Academy Vikings participates in the Northwest Jersey Athletic Conference, which is comprised of public and private high schools in Morris, Sussex and Warren counties and was established following a reorganization of sports leagues in Northern New Jersey by the New Jersey State Interscholastic Athletic Association (NJSIAA).
 Before the NJSIAA's 2010 realignment, the school had competed in the Northern Hills Conference an athletic conference comprised of public and private high schools located in Essex, Morris and Passaic counties.
 With 304 students in grades 10-12, the school was classified by the NJSIAA for the 2019–20 school year as Non-Public B for most athletic competition purposes, which included schools with an enrollment of 37 to 366 students in that grade range (equivalent to Group I for public schools).

 Villa Walsh Academy won the ShopRite Cup Group B title in 2013–14, with first-place finishes in indoor relays and third-place finishes in cross-country, swimming (tied), indoor track and spring track and field, plus bonus points for having no disqualifications across all three athletic seasons.
 The school was recognized as the winner of the 2015-16 ShopRite Cup in Group B, behind first-place finishes in soccer, cross-country, winter track relays and spring track and field, second-place finishes in winter track, and swimming, plus bonus points for having no disqualifications in the fall, winter and spring seasons.
 The team won the Group B ShopRite Cup in 2016–17.

 The swimming team won the Non-Public B state championship in 2006.

 The tennis team won the Non-Public B state championship in 2008 and 2009, defeating Ranney School both years in the final match of the tournament.
 The 2009 team repeated as Non-Public B champion, defeating Ranney School 5-0 in the finals at Mercer County Park.

 The cross-country team won the Non-Public B state title in 2009 and 2014–2017 and 2019.

-The track team won the indoor relay championship from 2013-2016.
+The track team won the indoor relay championship from 2013 to 2016.

 The soccer team won the Non-Public B state championship in 2014 and 2015, defeating Moorestown Friends School both years in the tournament final.

 The spring track team was Non-Public Group B state champion in 2016.